 Top 5 Blogs for Women in Tech

-10 months ago by Talenza
+about 1 year ago by Talenza

 With International Women’s Day 2020 happening earlier this month, we are sharing our pick of the best technology blogs written by women, for women.
 Although progress has been made, only 28% of the Australian IT workforce is female, so there is still a long road ahead.
 For women navigating the ups and downs of the industry, having the opportunity to share in and learn from the experiences of their peers through blogs can be a big confidence boost and provide a welcome sense of community.
 So, to help you get started, we have put together a selection of our favourite blogs on the net, containing advice, support and networking opportunities to bring women in tech together.